Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 ## Learning Outcomes

-By the end of this tutorial, you should be able to...
+By the end of this tutorial, you should be able to:

 1. Understand how to set up a React project
 1. Create basic React components